casualuser/compound-angular/README.md

-# Coangular is CompoundJS coupled with AngularJS
+# Coangular is CompoundJS and AngularJS

 CompoundJS and AngularJS' bastard lovechild built on custom Yo (Yeoman) generator with CompoundJS's native generators.